2020 Canadian pipeline and railway protests: Coastal GasLink pipeline project

-The Coastal GasLink (CGL) pipeline is a 670 km natural gas pipeline designed to carry natural gas from mines in north-eastern British Columbia to a liquefaction plant located at the port of Kitimat.
+The Coastal GasLink (CGL) pipeline is a 670 km natural gas pipeline designed to carry natural gas from mines in north-eastern British Columbia to a liquefaction plant at the port of Kitimat.
 The project is intended to supply natural gas to several Asian energy companies, who are partners in the project.
 The pipeline's route passes through unceded lands of several First Nations peoples, including 190 km of Wetʼsuwetʼen territory.
 Within the Wetʼsuwetʼen territory, the pipeline does not pass through reserves, only through traditional territory.

 The consortium developed its plans for the pipeline route in the early 2010s, securing the approval of several First Nations councils along the route, but did not secure the approval of the Office of the Wetʼsuwetʼen, the hereditary government of the Wetʼsuwetʼen people, although most of the elected band councils of the Wetʼsuwetʼen First Nations did enter into a benefits agreement with TC Energy, the owner of the pipeline project.

 In 2014, British Columbia authorities approved the environmental assessment of the project, then approved permits to construct the project in 2015 and 2016.
 TC Energy was given final approval by its partners to begin construction of the project in 2018, still without the consent of all of the Wetʼsuwetʼen hereditary chiefs.
 Only one of the nine sitting house chiefs, Samooh (Herb Naziel) supports the project.